braedynl/CSE231-020-SS20/Lab 02/README.md

 [Download this folder's content (*.zip file)](../assets/packages/lab02_content.zip).
 This will bring you to another page, click "View raw" or the "Download" button at the top-right once you're there.

+Due: Thursday, September 17th (9/17/2020) if you have meetings.
+Friday, September 18th (9/18/2020) otherwise.

+___

 The submission page for all labs are on [Mimir](https://class.mimir.io/).
 You can submit an infinite amount of times before the deadline.
 The _best_ submission is graded by the TAs (i.e. the one that passes the most test-cases).

 Lab grading is lenient.
 You do not have to pass all of the test-cases to get full credit, though you should try to.
-Following the coding standard is not required.
+I will give you a warning if I need to see more work from you in the future.
+Following the coding standard is not required, but I encourage it.

 Hard-coding a solution will net you a 0% grade for the lab.
 Wikipedia defines hard-coding as: